Spring mill state park

 Spring Mill State Park Campgrounds

-Choose from full hookup, electric and primitive campsites for RV and tent camping.
+Choose from full hookup and electric campsites for RV and tent camping.

 Non-profit youth groups can take advantage of the Youth Tent Camps.